microsoftgraph/microsoft-graph-docs/concepts/teams-create-group-and-team.md

 2. The background process is triggered only if one or more users in the team (owner or member) is active in the Teams desktop client.
 Launching the Teams application and/or having it running constitutes activity — a user does not need to visit the team that is being modified specifically.

     >**Note:** The Teams mobile clients do not trigger the membership sync.
-At least one user should be on the desktop client to that ensure this background process goes smoothly.
+At least one user should be on the desktop client to ensure that this background process goes smoothly.

+To add bulk members after a team is created, use the [add bulk members](/graph/api/team-add-bulkmembers?view=graph-rest-1.0) operation.

 ## Checklist for validation